 Building the New Lake Villa District Library - Frequently Asked Questions

-- Why are you building a new library?
+- Why did we build a new library?

 Although the architects could design a building for the Grand Avenue site, there is no way to add the amount of parking necessary for that size building.
 Additionally, the Library Trustees are responsible to future boards.
 Staying at this location offers no options for growth.

-- What will happen to the existing building?
+- What will happen to the old library building?

 It has been appraised and will go up for sale.

-We anticipate the project to cost $25million.
-Over the years, the library’s administration has been extremely fiscally responsible and saved $16 million.
-That reserve will pay for the bulk of the project---a portion will be financed---and taxes will not increase.
-With our continued pattern of fiscal responsibility, loans will be covered as well as complete operating expenses with the revenue from our current tax rate.
+We anticipate the project will cost $25million.
+Over the years, the library’s administration has been extremely fiscally responsible and has built up the capital project fund.
+That fund will pay for the bulk of the project; a portion will be financed.
+Taxes, as a result of the building project, will not increase.
+With continued fiscal responsibility, loans will be covered as well as complete operating expenses with the revenue from the current tax rate.

 - How can Lake Villa District Library be located in Lindenhurst?

-The new library will be approximately 60,000 square feet, over twice the size of the current facility.
+The new library is 66,000 square feet, over twice the size of the current facility.

-- What new technology will be offered in the new library?
+- What new technology will the new library offer?